 Aren't the tiny succulents and air plants that are everywhere these days adorable?
 And so easy to care for - so they make a great gift for office mates who may or may not have a green thumb.
 These terrariums are so easy to make - add rocks, sand, moss and air plants and voila - a mini zen garden for the desk.
 If you want to add succulents, add a bit of soil as well.
 Keep the lid off most of the time - these kinds of plants will need air.
 If you want a closed-lid variety, choose a tropical plant that thrives in moisture.

 4. Mason jar natural holiday fragrance.

 This is really easy and smells soooooo good!!
 Throw cinnamon sticks, cloves, dried orange slices and tips of fir or cedar into a mason jar with instructions to empty into a pot, add water and simmer.
+If you don't have some of these things, you could always use a few drops of essential oils in the same scent.
 I love this gift - I give one or two to myself each season!

 There you have it - four easy handmade gifts, with all-natural, eco-friendly materials, and each under $10.
 Who else is with me on making gifts this year?